permazen/permazen/LAYOUT.md

     ┃  Object ID  ┃ -> ┃  Schema Index  ┃ Flags ┃
     ┗━━━━━━━━━━━━━┛    ┗━━━━━━━━━━━━━━━━┻━━━━━━━┛

 The 'Flags' field is a single byte.
-Currently, the flags byte must be zero.
+Currently, the flags byte must be zero or missing.
 A missing flags byte is equivalent to zero.

 #### Simple and Counter Fields